ucodev/ubwt/README.md

 The uCodev Bandwidth Tester (ubwt for short) is a command-line tool designed to test network bandwidth with unidirectional and bidirectional testing, providing basic or, optionally, extended reports.

+It consists of a single tool, that can be executed as a listener one one end, and as connector on the another end - it is not designed to be used as a running service.
+It is a testing tool, designed to be used with both endpoints under full control of the tester.

 ## Licensing